L344S/holbertonschool-simple_shell/README.md

 This is a simple shell program implemented in C. It provides basic functionality such as executing commands and navigating directories.

+The shell supports both interactive and non-interactive modes.
+In interactive mode, users can type commands directly into the shell.
+In non-interactive mode, the shell reads commands from a file or a string.

 ### Flowchart
 ![Screenshot](./Docs/flowchart.png)